 |15 - 20 Years||+6%|

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Legal Assistant employees in Netherlands earn 5% more than their female counterparts.
+Male Legal Assistant employees in Netherlands earn 5% less than their female counterparts on average.

 The term 'Annual Salary Increase' usually refers to the increase in 12 calendar month period, but because it is rarely that people get their salaries reviewed exactly on the one year mark, it is more meaningful to know the frequency and the rate at the time of the increase.